 As a volunteer, Gary serves on Oregon Wild’s Development Committee.
 He is also Chair of the Mazamas Fundraising Committee and a member of the Mazamas Facility Task Force.
 Mr. Kish also provides fund-raising advice to other conservation organizations including the Association of Northwest Steelheaders, the Oregon Natural Desert Association and The Crag Law Center.
 Gary has strong personal interests in native fish conservation, forest preservation and mountaineering.

 Leo considers the premise of equality under law as one of the most important attributes of our governmental system.
 He has been a supporter and board member for Crag since 2003, primarily because the work that Crag does buttresses the promise of equality under law for communities and individuals that would otherwise have no support.
 A marketing professional by trade, he assists organizations and corporations with strategic design and planning in high technology, software and networking markets.
-He is currently working on intelligent transportation system projects and travels widely.
-He has lived and worked in Japan, Russia, Europe and several US states, and currently resides in Sammamish, WA.
-Leo studied Russian language and International studies at Dickinson College.
+He has lived and worked in Japan, Russia, Europe and several US states, and currently resides in the greater Seattle area.
+Leo studied Russian language and Soviet studies at Dickinson College.
 He is blissfully married and has three terrific girls, with whom he shares many adventures.